 - (a) Management Agreements, under which the Manager provides administrative, secretarial and registration services, and is entitled to receive the payments detailed under "Fees and Expenses".
 The Management Agreements may be terminated by either party giving to the other not less than sixty days' written notice; - (b) Portfolio Management Agreements with 1832 Asset Management L.P. (formerly, Scotia Asset Management L.P.), under which investment advice is provided by 1832 Asset Management L.P. to the Funds.
 Under the terms of the Portfolio Management Agreements, 1832 Asset Management L.P. is entitled to receive payments detailed under "Fees and Expenses".
-The Portfolio Management Agreements may be terminated by either party giving to the other not less than sixty days' written notice; and - (c) Distribution Agreements, under which authorized Distributors are responsible for the promotion, marketing and sale of Shares of the Funds.
+The Portfolio Management Agreements may be terminated by either party giving to the other not less than sixty days' written notice; - (c) Investment Advisory Agreement with Payden & Rygel, under which discretionary investment management service is provided by Payden & Rygel to the US Dollar Bond Fund.
+Under the terms of the Investment Advisory Agreement, Payden & Rygel is entitled to receive payments detailed under "Remuneration of the Advisor".
+The Investment Management Agreement may be terminated by either party giving to the other not less than 60 days written notice; and - (d) Distribution Agreements, under which authorized Distributors are responsible for the promotion, marketing and sale of Shares of the Funds.